stereolabs/zed-ros2-examples/tools/benchmark/README.md

 # Stereolabs ZED Camera - ROS 2 topics benchmark tool

+This package provides benchmarking tools for evaluating the performance of ZED ROS 2 integrations.
+It includes two benchmark nodes: `zed_topic_benchmark`, which measures the throughput and stability of published ZED topics, and `zed_hardware_load_benchmark`, which monitors system resource usage such as CPU and GPU while the ZED pipeline is running.
+Together, these nodes help assess both communication performance and hardware load under realistic operating conditions.

+## ZED Topic Benchmark node

-This package provides a benchmark node to be used to test frequency and bandwidth of topics and eventually plot the realtime values.
+It can be used to test frequency and bandwidth of topics and eventually plot the realtime values.

 For each topic the following information will be available: